ianfry848/Waterpolo/README.md

      <br/>
    50 (M)  BackStroke: 32.20
   <br/>
 This website was coded by me, Ian Fry.
-I wanted to have a website where I could post waterpolo highlights, and other information.
+I wanted to have a website where I could post water polo highlights, and other information.
 However I wanted to do it in an interesting way, so I decided to code my own website using Html.</p>
 </div>

 <!-- below is the main needed stuff that i dont know much about, however i can put my needed information here as its below the tabs!-->